 How To Make Gluten Free Apple Pie

-- Peel apples.
+- Peel the apples.

-- Slice apples.
+- Slice the apples.

-- Add the sliced apples.
+- Mix in the sliced apples.

 - Place raw pie crust and filling in pie plate.